kadirbalkaya10/Challange20-ReactPortfolio/README.md

 ## Description

-Welcome to the React portfolio,This first portfolio project using react, This reposortiry will be good guide for beginners
+Welcome to my React portfolio!
+This project serves as my first portfolio using React.
+It's designed to be a helpful guide for beginners looking to create their own portfolios.

-## Table of Contents (Optional)
+## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)